-Each school within the Matlock and Dales Primary Partnership will ensure that a level of insurance is in place that appropriately reflects the level of risk for managing medication on the premises.
+Each school will ensure that a level of insurance is in place that appropriately reflects the level of risk for managing medication on the premises.
 The Department for Education's guidance for "Supporting Pupils at School with Medical Conditions 2015" refers to the appropriate level of insurance being in place, or that the Academy is a member of the Department for Education's Risk Protection Arrangements (RPA).
 RPA is a scheme provided specifically for academies.